eredo/dartson/README.md

 [![Build Status](https://drone.io/github.com/eredo/dartson/status.png)](https://drone.io/github.com/eredo/dartson/latest)

-Dartson is a Dart library that can be used to convert Dart objects into a JSON string.
-It uses dart:mirrors reflection to rebuild the schema.
+Dartson is a dart library which converts Dart Objects into their JSON representation.
+It helps you keep your code clean of `fromJSON` and `toJSON` functions by using dart:mirrors reflection. **It works after dart2js compiling.**

-> #### NOTICE: Latest tests using dart > 1.1.0 passed successful using dart2js without any further adjustments.
-Feedback is appreciated!
+> #### NOTICE: The dart2js functionality works since Dart SDK 1.1.0.

+A faster version of parsing the object is currently under development.
+It will provide fromJson and toJson methods after compilation using transformers.

+## Latest changes
+- dartson now supports custom transformer for specific type / an example for a basic DateTime converter can be found in:

 ## Serializing objects in dart